lboeman/SolarArbiter.github.io/dashboard_documentation.md

 You will receive an email from Auth0 to verify your email address.
 You are required to verify your email before accessing the Solar Forecast Arbiter.

-In order to contribute data to the Arbiter or to have other data shared with you, you will first need to join an organization.
-To establish a new organization org join an existing organization, contact <a href="mailto:help@solarforecastarbiter.org">help@solarforecastarbiter.org</a>.
+In order to upload data to the Arbiter, generate reports, or receive data from other users, you will first need to join an *organization*.
+To establish a new organization or to join an existing organization, contact <a href="mailto:help@solarforecastarbiter.org">help@solarforecastarbiter.org</a>.

 Create New Site